danburbul/miwc.github.io/_posts/2014-3-26-five-things-you-should-understand-about-Ruby-Variables.md

 #### 4. You don’t need to declare what "type" a variable is

 Ruby Variables are weak-typed or dynamically-typed; meaning that you don't need to worry what types of data can be stored in them.
-Ruby Bacon gives a quick overview of what this all means: [Ruby Bacon - Variables](http://www.rubybacon.com/ruby-basics-variables/)
+Refactoring Bacon gives a quick overview of what this all means: [Refactoring Bacon - Variables](http://www.refactoringbacon.com/ruby-basics-variables/)

 #### 5. But you do need to define where in a program it is accessible from